 RESTRAINING ORDER DISMISSED IN CASE OF FALSE ALLEGATIONS OF DOMESTIC VIOLENCE

 On October 18, 2012, Domestic Violence Defense Attorney, John Griffith, obtained orders dismissing a restraining order against his client in a highly contested San Diego Domestic Violence Restraining Order case.
 The client of Griffith, Young & Lass was removed from the family residence over a year ago and separated from his family including two young sons.
-The temporary restraining order was continued several times under various attorneys until finally attorney Griffith was able to bring the issue to trial.
-By placing the accuser on the stand under cross examination, Griffith was able to convince the family court judge that the allegations were insufficient to warrant a permanent restraining order in the case and the restraining order was denied.
+The temporary restraining order was continued several times under various attorneys until finally, attorney Griffith was able to bring the issue to trial.
+By placing the accuser on the stand under cross-examination, Griffith was able to convince the family court judge that the allegations were insufficient to warrant a permanent restraining order in the case and the restraining order was denied.

 VICTORY FOR CLIENT IN MULTI-MILLION DOLLAR PROPERTY DIVISION TRIAL

 On October 17, 2012, Divorce Attorney, John Griffith, obtained orders for property division in a high asset San Diego divorce matter.
 Griffith represented the wife in a trial on the issue of the characterization of the family residence, a two million dollar Carlsbad duplex.
 The entire residence had been previously owned by the Wife’s mother and was subsequently gifted to the Wife.
-The Husband in the case claimed that he was entitled to one half the value of the house because title of the house was transferred to him and the Wife as co-trustees of a family trust.
-In a highly contested half day trial, attorney Griffith was able to obtain orders from the family court judge awarding the entire residence to his client.
+The Husband in the case claimed that he was entitled to one half the value of the house because the title of the house was transferred to him and the Wife as co-trustees of a family trust.
+In a highly contested half-day trial, attorney Griffith was able to obtain orders from the family court judge awarding the entire residence to his client.
 Husband’s claim that the house was transmuted into community property was denied.

 EMERGENCY CHILD CUSTODY ORDERS OBTAINED

 On September 11, 2012, Encinitas Child Custody Lawyer, John Griffith, obtained orders for child custody in a North County San Diego child custody matter.
-Attorney Griffith represented the father in a post divorce custody matter where the mother absconded with the children, dyed their hair, and attempted to conceal their whereabouts from the father.
+Attorney Griffith represented the father in a post-divorce custody matter where the mother absconded with the children, dyed their hair, and attempted to conceal their whereabouts from the father.
 The mother had a history of serious drug abuse.
 Attorney Griffith received a call from the client over a three day weekend and was in court obtaining an order for full legal and physical custody of the children to his client first thing Tuesday morning.
 The children are now safe in the father’s custody and a motion for permanent placement with the father is pending.